 Geotechnical engineers understand the behavior of earth materials.
 By using rock and soil mechanics, they investigate subsurface conditions.

-From their findings, geotechnical engineers can improve design for earthworks and structure foundation.
+From their findings, geotechnical engineers can improve design for earthworks and structure foundations.

 Geotechnical engineers are among the highest paid for environmental science careers.
 Here’s why geotechnical engineering is a career in demand now.

 Careers in geotechnical engineering have seen a rapid expansion over the years.
 This field is growing rapidly which includes pay scale.